 - 1. Looked after Catholic children or looked after children in the care of Catholic families and previously looked after Catholic children who have been adopted or who have become the subject of a residence or guardianship order.
-(See Note i) - 2.
+(See Note i) Catholic children who appear (to the admissions authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Baptised Catholic children and children enrolled in the catechumenate from Catholic families resident in the parishes of Our Lady and St Peter, Christ the King and St Gregory's.
 Evidence of Baptism/catechumenate will be required.